 I've made the joke for a while now that when the Class of 2013 gets enshrined, The Baseball Hall of Fame might just explode.

 The BBWAA has taken a pretty harsh stance against those that have used or been suspected of using steroids.
-And with all due respect to Mark McGwire (who can't get more than 23.7% of the vote) and Rafael Palmeiro (11% this past voting cycle), 2013 is when we'll see where the line in the sand is drawn.
+And with all due respect to Mark McGwire (who can't seem to get more than 23.7% of the vote) and Rafael Palmeiro (12.6% this past voting cycle), 2013 is when we'll see where the line in the sand is drawn.

-You see, in 2013, it is possible that three of the best players to ever suit up and take the field might be left out in that Cooperstown cold.
+You see, in 2013, it is possible that three of the best players to ever suit up in the modern era and take the field might be left out in that Cooperstown cold.
 But here’s the rub…as of now, none of them have been found guilty of using any banned substances.

 NOPE (regardless of what they did “before they started using steroids”).